tiagoporto/generator-swill-boilerplate/README.md

 │  │  │  │
 │  │  │  └─ // Langs to multilingue sites
 │  │  │
-│  │  ├─ .htaccess //Configuration for use on web servers running the Apache Web Server │  │  │
+│  │  ├─ .htaccess // Configuration for use on web servers running the Apache Web Server │  │  │
 │  │  ├─ 404.html // Page to 404 error
 │  │  │
 │  │  ├─ apple-touch-icon.png // Icon for Safari on iOS
 │  │  │
-│  │  ├─ crossdomain.xml //Permission to handle data across multiple domain s
+│  │  ├─ crossdomain.xml // Permission to handle data across multiple domains
 │  │  │
+│  │  ├─ example.html // Simple page with example of the components
+│  │  │
 │  │  ├─ favicon.ico //Icon for address bar and bookmark
+│  │  │
+│  │  ├─ index.html
 │  │  │
 │  │  ├─ manifest.json //Provides information about an Chrome app https://developer.chrome.com/extensions/manifest
 │  │  │